MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Experiments

 In this section, we demonstrate our agent’s capability to solve sparse sequential tasks based on exploration methods studied in Section \ref{sec:experiments_exploration}.
 To evaluate this, we introduce \textit{ABA-Sparse} task, which consists of \textit{A-B-A} tasks given sequentially with text instructions.
 Task \textit{A} involves gathering a sparse resource, which can be either a water bucket \raisebox{-0.3ex}{ }, beef \raisebox{-0.3ex}{ }, wool \raisebox{-0.3ex}{ }, or milk \raisebox{-0.3ex}{ }.
 Task \textit{B} requires collecting a dense resource, chosen from log \raisebox{-0.3ex}{ } , dirt \raisebox{-0.3ex}{ }, leaves \raisebox{-0.3ex}{ }, seeds \raisebox{-0.3ex}{ }, or sand \raisebox{-0.3ex}{ }, making total $20$ tasks.
 The agent spawns in a $100\times100$ block map, and the \textit{A} resource exists in a single location, while the \textit{B} resource can be found in multiple locations.
 The agent is given $12$K steps with unlimited memory capacity to complete all tasks.
 Since finding the sparse resource \textit{A} is challenging, the task requires an efficient exploration algorithm.
 Moreover, after solving tasks \textit{A} and \textit{B}, memory becomes crucial to return to the location of resource \textit{A} within the time limit.
 We measure success rates and task duration for evaluation.

-To verify the benefits of efficient exploration and the memory, we compared the following agents: \textsc{Steve-1}, \textsc{Mr.Steve} with exploration method from Plan4MC and FIFO Memory (\textsc{PMC-Steve-FM}), and our agent \textsc{Mr.Steve} with Count-Based goal selector and VPT-Nav for exploration and Place Event Memory.
-We also test \textsc{Mr.Steve} with different memory variants, \textsc{Steve-FM}, \textsc{Steve-EM}, \textsc{Steve-PM}, which use FIFO Memory, Event Memory, and Place Memory, respectively.
+To verify the benefits of efficient exploration and the memory, we compared the following agents: \steveone, \mrsteve with exploration method from Plan4MC and FIFO Memory (\pmcstevefm), and our agent \mrsteve with Count-Based goal selector and VPT-Nav for exploration and Place Event Memory.
+We also test \mrsteve with different memory variants, \stevefm, \steveem, \stevepm, which use FIFO Memory, Event Memory, and Place Memory, respectively.
 Here, Event Memory is a Place Event Memory without place clusters, which stores the frames based on visual similarity.
 We explain the details of Event Memory in Appendix \ref{appen:event_memory}.

-As shown in Figure \ref{fig:aba-sparse-result}, it is clear that \textsc{Mr.Steve} outperforms \textsc{Steve-1}.
-This is because \textsc{Mr.Steve} can find task-relevant resources faster with efficient exploration and store the location of the task \textit{A} resource, allowing it to revisit the location and solve task \textit{A} again within a limited time.
-This is evident from the task duration in Figure \ref{fig:aba-sparse-result}, where \textsc{Mr.Steve} shows a shorter task duration than \textsc{Steve-1} on the first \textit{A} task.
-When solving the second \textit{A} task, \textsc{Mr.Steve} exhibits a much shorter task duration compared to the first \textit{A} task, while \textsc{Steve-1} takes a similar or even greater number of steps.
-While other memory-augmented baselines showed similar performance to \textsc{Mr.Steve}, \textsc{PMC-Steve-FM} performed worse due to a suboptimal exploration method, making it difficult to find the sparse resource.
+As shown in Figure \ref{fig:aba-sparse-result}, it is clear that \mrsteve outperforms \steveone.
+This is because \mrsteve can find task-relevant resources faster with efficient exploration and store the location of the task \textit{A} resource, allowing it to revisit the location and solve task \textit{A} again within a limited time.
+This is evident from the task duration in Figure \ref{fig:aba-sparse-result}, where \mrsteve shows a shorter task duration than \steveone on the first \textit{A} task.
+When solving the second \textit{A} task, \mrsteve exhibits a much shorter task duration compared to the first \textit{A} task, while \steveone takes a similar or even greater number of steps.
+While other memory-augmented baselines showed similar performance to \mrsteve, \pmcstevefm performed worse due to a suboptimal exploration method, making it difficult to find the sparse resource.
 We report the full results on all $20$ tasks in Appendix \ref{appen:aba_sparse}.